S (S) Tokenomics: Market Insights, Token Supply, Distribution & Price Data | MEXC

 Usage and Incentive Mechanism

-- Team/Advisor Unlocks: As of December 2024, all team and advisor tokens inherited from FTM were fully vested; no further lockups for these allocations.

-- Validator/Delegator Rewards: Block reward emissions follow the defined schedule (four years, then perpetual inflation).
+- Staking Unlock: S tokens staked on Sonic can be unlocked after a maximum of 14 days.

-- Operational Emissions: Begin six months post-launch and continue for six years, with unused tokens burned annually.
+- Operational Funding Unlock: Emissions for operational funding begin six months after launch and continue for six years, with annual burns of unused tokens.

-- General Unlocks: No evidence of extended lockup schedules post-migration other than those tied explicitly to operational funding and validator rewards.

 Summary Table